European-Unified-ID/EUID-docs/api/v2/guides/dsp-guide.md

 ![DSP Opt-Out Check](images/dsp-guide-optout-check-mermaid.svg)

 If the `established_timestamp` value is less than the `optout_timestamp` value, the user opted out and the EUID should not be used for RTB.
-In these cases, it is up to the DSP whether they would like to send an alternate ID for bidding or not bid.
+In these cases, it is up to the DSP whether they want to send an alternate ID for bidding or not bid.

 The logic for the <b>check opt-out</b> step is the following: